-Common tropes emerge in all the accounts of our interviewees; these are the family, food, work ethics, language, and religion.5 According to Medaglia, the centrality of the family in the Italian way of life is the result of the strong influence of the Catholic Church throughout the ages, which has also impacted on attitudes towards sexuality and gender roles (Medaglia 2001, 2).6 This article focuses on two case studies, the Bottery and Coletta families,7 as we were able to interview various members of the same family and thus have a multi-generational perspective on the migrant experience.
-This is useful when trying to
+Common tropes emerge in all the accounts of our interviewees; these are family, food, work ethics, language, and religion.
+These "stereotypes" are classic markers of ethnic identities that interact and "dialectically modify over time" (Brulotte and Di Giovine 2014, 3-4) because, like all forms of identity, ethnic ones are also constantly being developed.
+According to Azadeh Medaglia, the centrality of the family in the Italian way of life is the result of the strong influence of the Catholic Church throughout the ages, which has also impacted attitudes towards sexuality and gender roles (2001, 2).
+This article focuses on two case studies, the Bottery and Coletta families, as we were able to interview various members of the same family and thus have a multi-generational perspective on the migrant experience.
+This comparison is useful when trying to understand which values and norms were transmitted and perceived as an integral part of one's identity in the context of the Italian community in Hull.